 Callout Item Description F Download This icon appears when SYNC 3 receives a software update.
 Pressing the icon shows more details about the new software.
 G Wi-Fi This icon appears if a Wi-Fi network is connected. Н Wi-Fi in Range An available Wi-Fi network is within range.
-I Roaming This icon displays when your cell phone is roaming.
-J Text Message This icon displays when you receive a text message on your phone.
-K 911 Assist Off This icon displays when 911 Assist is set to off and your phone is connected to SYNC.
-L Bluetooth Alert The Bluetooth alert icon displays when there is an active Bluetooth alert. М Bluetooth This icon displays to show an active Bluetooth connection.
+I Signal Strength This icon displays the phone and roaming signal strength.
+J Text Message This icon displays when you receive a text message on your phone. К 911 Assist Off This icon displays when 911 Assist is set to off and your phone is connected to SYNC.
+L In-Call This icon displays when a phone call is active. М Bluetooth This icon displays to show an active Bluetooth connection.